 Skip to main content

-Collabase has two layers of permissions that work together.
-Every user has a global role that governs platform-level access, and within each Space, members have a Space role that controls what they can do inside that Space.
+Collabase uses two layers of permissions.
+Every user has a global role that controls what they can do on the platform, and within each Space they have a Space role that controls what they can do inside that Space.

 Global roles